 The types of damages that may be awarded in a judgment include:

 Compensatory Damages - Damages that, as much as possible, are intended to restore the plaintiff to the position that the plaintiff would but for the injury that resulted from the defendant's wrongful conduct.

-Economic Damages (Pecuniary Damages) - The out of pocket financial losses suffered by the injured party.
+Economic Damages (Pecuniary Damages, Special Damages) - The out of pocket financial losses suffered by the injured party.

-Non-Economic Damages (Non-Pecuniary Damages) - Expenses above and beyond out of pocket financial losses, including damages for pain and suffering, loss of enjoyment of life, or loss of consortium.
+Non-Economic Damages (Non-Pecuniary Damages, General Damages) - Expenses above and beyond out of pocket financial losses, including damages for pain and suffering, loss of enjoyment of life, or loss of consortium.